EelcoHoogendoorn/pycomplex/README.md

 See also
 --------
-The discrete exterior calculus components of this package provide a lot of overlapping functionality with <a href="https://github.com/hirani/pydec">pydec</a>, although the vectorized implementation provided here should scale a lot better
+The discrete exterior calculus components of this package provide a lot of overlapping functionality with <a href="https://github.com/hirani/pydec">pydec</a>, although the vectorized implementations provided here will scale a lot better

-Many of the algorithms implemented here are generalized variants of those initially implemented in <a href="https://github.com/EelcoHoogendoorn/Escheresque">Escheresque</a>, which will become the first real use-cases of this package.
+Many of the algorithms implemented here are generalized variants of those initially implemented in <a href="https://github.com/EelcoHoogendoorn/Escheresque">Escheresque</a>, which was intended to become the first real use-cases of this package.

 Todo
 ----